 The thrasher party generally begins in early January, perhaps as early as Christmas, and lasts through mid-April, sometimes through May, but the best calendar window is February and March.
 Think of it as spring training for your birding perseverance and identification skills. — Jim Burns

-Jim Burns also wrote about the Gilbert Water Ranch, Gilbert, Arizona, Hotspot Near You No. 43, Boyce-Thompson Arboretum State Park in Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area in Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, and Francis Beidler Forest, Harleyville, South Carolina, No. 158.
+Jim Burns also wrote about the Gilbert Water Ranch, Gilbert, Arizona, Hotspot Near You No. 43, Boyce-Thompson Arboretum State Park in Superior, Arizona, No. 53, Fool Hollow Lake Recreation Area in Show Low, Arizona, No. 143, Canoe Creek Road, Osceola County, Florida, No. 150, Francis Beidler Forest, Harleyville, South Carolina, No. 158, and Mount Ord, Sunflower, Arizona, No. 184.